A photo of a harbor with two large container ships ready for unloading.

 • Plan public communication.
 Plan who is responsible for communicating with the public about the incident.
 For example, should operators maintain a status page, or should the CEO or lawyers be involved before making any public statements?

-While many aspects of incidence response planning relate to processes, many can be supported with technical design decisions, such as telemetry design, versioning, and robust and low-latency deployment pipelines.
+While many aspects of incident response planning relate to processes, many can be supported with technical design decisions, such as telemetry design, versioning, and robust and low-latency deployment pipelines.
 Automation can be the key to reacting quickly, though mistakes in such automation can cause incidents in the first place.

 DevOps and MLOps Principles